How you can calculate Break-even Point for Hospitality in 2021

 We will also look at practical difficulties in calculating the breakeven points through a detailed model on the hospitality business.
 Though an example related to hotels, principals can be applied to all businesses.

-What you’ll learn in this course on the break-even point
+What you’ll learn in this course on the break-even point and break-even analysis

 - fundamentals of breakeven points